 - Vouchers – While the card offers a fairly generous rewards scheme, vouchers must be spent at either John Lewis or Waitrose.
 If an individual regularly shops at either store, the store-specific vouchers are unlikely to be a problem.
 However, some consumers may not live near either store or may not want to shop online.
 In such a situation, the vouchers may be less appealing than those of other rewards cards.

-- Fees – The 2.9% balance transfer fee could mean that consumers wishing to reduce the cost of existing debt can find a better alternative elsewhere.
+- Fees – The 2.9% balance transfer fee could mean that consumers wishing to reduce the cost of existing debt may be able to find a better alternative elsewhere.
 In fact, it may be possible to find a longer balance transfer period than 18 months with no balance transfer fee payable.
 The card also has a 2.75% non-sterling transaction fee, which makes it relatively unappealing as a travel credit card.
-Cardholders may therefore want to have a second card with no foreign transaction fees for use when travelling abroad.
+Cardholders travelling abroad may therefore want to have a second card with no foreign transaction fees.

 The John Lewis Partnership Credit Card is an appealing rewards card.
-The voucher value of each £1 spent at John Lewis and Waitrose compares very favorably with the value of rewards from other rewards cards.
-There is also no annual fee, which broadens the card’s appeal to a wider variety of consumers.
-Offers such as an introductory 0% interest rate on new purchases, as well as the balance transfer offer, help to differentiate the card from other rewards cards.
+The voucher value of each £1 spent at John Lewis and Waitrose compares very favourably with the value of rewards from other rewards cards.
+There is also no annual fee, which broadens the card’s appeal.
+Offers such as an introductory 0% interest rate on new purchases, as well as a 0% balance transfer offer, make this card stand out from other rewards cards.

 The card is most likely to appeal to regular shoppers at John Lewis or Waitrose.
 Not only are points accumulated at John Lewis or Waitrose at a significantly higher rate than they are when the card is used at other retailers, but the vouchers can only be spent at John Lewis and Waitrose.
-For anyone wanting a travel credit card, the card has limited appeal due to its foreign transaction charge; cardholders may be better off having a second credit card that does not have a non-sterling transaction fee when traveling internationally.
+For anyone wanting a travel credit card, the card has limited appeal due to its foreign transaction charge.
+Cardholders traveling internationally may be better off having a second credit card that does not have a non-sterling transaction fee .

-Applications for the card can be made online through the John Lewis or Waitrose websites.
-For consumers who are unable to apply online, there is also a phone number on which to discuss an application.
+Applications for the card can be made online through the John Lewis or Waitrose websites, or over the phone.

 As with all credit cards, the advertised interest rate and other details are representative.
-This means that the advertised terms are offered to the majority of successful applicants, with the remainder potentially being offered different terms.
+This means that the advertised terms are offered to the majority of successful applicants while some could potentially be offered different terms.
 An individual applying for the card may therefore receive a different interest rate from that which is advertised.